gvklooster/ARFramesInGridCalculator/README.md

 ## Introduction

-This simple tool is used in every app I ever did.
+This is a simple tool that I use in (almost) every app.
 It is nothing fancy, just convenience.
 I like things nicely aligned, and this makes it really easy.
 Once you've tried it, you'll be hooked.

 ## Description

 ARFramesInGridCalculator is a single class that will calculate frames in a grid that you specified.
-Useful for placing buttons, images, textfields, etc. Furthermore ARFramesInGridCalculator makes it really easy to adjust the layout to match design specifications.
+Useful for placing buttons, images, textfields, etc. Your designer changed his mind?
+ARFramesInGridCalculator makes it really simple to adjust the layout to match design specifications.
+And it makes it really easy to display your content dynamically based on the available bounds and number of items.

 ## Usage

 Initialize with a `cellSize` and information about how to arrange the cells.
+If you set rowCount to `0` there will be no limit on the amount of rows calculated.

 ```
 	ARFramesInGridCalculator *calculator = [[ARFramesInGridCalculator alloc] initWithCellSize:CGSizeMake(80.0, 30.0) rowCount:0 columnCount:2 andDirection:ARFramesInGridDirectionHorizontal];
 ```

-(If you set rowCount to `0` there will be no limit on the amount of rows.)

 Optionally set the `initialOffset` and `cellSpacing` properties.